tnyeanderson/pixie/README.md

 ## Getting started

+>NOTE: By default, pixie listens on ports 8880 (HTTP) and 69 (TFTP).

-Pixie works by creating a static initial boot image for all PXE booted clients.
+pixie works by creating a static initial boot image for all PXE booted clients.
 This `pixie.kpxe` file [chainloads](https://ipxe.org/howto/chainloading) the
 script located at `<PIXIEHOST>/api/v1/device/boot?mac=<MACADDRESS>`, which resolves to the configured boot script for the device with the provided MAC